e9000000000/notes/README.md

 # notes
 - codestyle - black

+simple notes.
-simple notes, users can write something and share with another users if they want. or make note private, so no one can see it.
+users can write something and share with another users if they want.
+or make note private, so no one can see it.

 ## technology stack
 - webserver - nginx
 - database - postgresql

-backend written with:
+- backend (finished)
     - python3.10
     - django
     - django rest framework
     - rest_captcha (captcha on registration)

-frontend planned to write with:
+- frontend (in progress)
     - react

 ## run